Gail Hamilton papers

 Hamilton, Gail, (b.
 Mary Abigail Dodge) 1833-1896; Secondary school teacher and writer.
 Papers consist of correspondence to a cousin, primarily describing her activities as a teacher in Hartford, Connecticut and comments on the cities of Hartford and Washington D.C. while living with the family of politician James G. Blaine.

-- Women authors, American -- 19th Century -- Correspondence Subject Source: Library of Congress Subject Headings
+- Women authors, American -- 19th century -- Correspondence

 - Title